jonnonz1/nz-statute-book/acts/public/2008/walking-access-act-2008.md

     (a) is appointed as a controlling authority under section 35; or (b) becomes a controlling authority under section 36
   - **Crown** has the same meaning as in section 2(1) of the Public Finance Act 1989
-  - **department** means a department of State specified in Schedule 1 of the State Sector Act 1988
+  - **department** means a public service agency defined in section 5 of the Public Service Act 2020
   - **enforcement officer** —
     (a) means an enforcement officer appointed under section 43 and warranted under section 46; and (b) includes a person described in section 44